pbedn/pbedn.github.io/content/post/start.md

 ### Quick tips:

 After some fight to publish it nicely to Github Pages, I tried to use automate deployment (Wecker tutorial on Hugo website doesn't work out of the box, and my knowledge on CI is not good yet).
-Finally I settled easiest solution - having two repositories.
+Finally I settled with easiest solution - having two repositories.

 * First repository is 'User Page' - 'pbedn.github.io'.
 Please refer to [pages docs](https://help.github.com/articles/user-organization-and-project-pages/) about more info.
 * Second is with source content of hugo - 'hugo-blog'